Crisis Core: Final Fantasy VII: Characters

 Crisis Core begins seven years before the events of Final Fantasy VII, and many characters from that game and related works appear.
 However, the primary characters in the game are from either SOLDIER, which consists of Mako-enhanced superhuman soldiers, or from their covert branch of operatives, the Turks.

 The main protagonist is Zack Fair, a young and friendly SOLDIER.
-His mentor and friend is Angeal Hewley, a 1st class SOLDIER who is also friends with fellow SOLDIER members Sephiroth and Genesis, who ultimately becomes the game's primary antagonist.
+His mentor and friend is Angeal Hewley, a 1st class SOLDIER who is also friends with fellow SOLDIER members Sephiroth and Genesis Rhapsodos, who ultimately becomes the game's primary antagonist.
 The SOLDIER operatives work under Director Lazard, the illegitimate son of President Shinra.
 Zack is also friends with the Turks, particularly their leader Tseng and one of their female operatives, Cissnei.
 Over the course of the game, Zack encounters and befriends Aerith Gainsborough, a young woman tending flowers from a ruined church in the Midgar slums, and Cloud Strife, a Shinra infantryman.